What are supported internships?

 Who is it for?

-- Do you have autism or a related learning difficulty?
+- Are you autistic or have a related learning difficulty?

 - Would you like to get a paid job in the future?